Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Interval Arithmetic

 \section{Interval Arithmetic}

 This section introduces additional interval arithmetic bounding rules for linear functions, multiplication, and division, complementing the interval arithmetic bounding rules for monotone functions in \cref{sec:interval-arithmetic}.
-Furthermore, we provide Theorems 5.1 and 6.1 of~\textcite{MooreKearfottCloud2009} for reference.
+Furthermore, we provide Theorems 5.1 and 6.1~\textcite{MooreKearfottCloud2009} for reference and provide a proof that \IntervalArithmetic{} satisfies \cref{defn:convergent-bounds}.
+These results provide the foundation for the theoretical analysis of CROWN in \cref{sec:crown-theory}.